ZhaomingXie/TrajectoryOptimization/README.md

 optimal_control.py contains the class SQP, which calls SNOPT to solve a simple trajectory optimization with state constraints.

-It is tested with a simple 2D point mass dynamic examples, with circle constraints.
+It is tested with a simple 2D point mass dynamic example, with circle constraint.